Decrepitdoors/ez_multitwitch/README.md

 # ez_multitwitch
-Easily open all the streams you want from your following page Pin the extension for easier access!
+Easily open all the streams you want from your following page

+Pin the extension for easier access!

+---

-Right click on the stream thumbnail from your following page
+Right click on the stream from your following page

-Click add to multitwitch
+Click add to multitwitch in the context menu, a number hould appear infront of the extension icon

 Do this again for all the streams you want to add

-Click the extension icon and click open multitwitch.
+Click the extension icon and click open multitwitch in the popup

-You can see how many you've added infront of the extension icon

-Prevention from adding the same one to the list
+Prevention from adding the same one to the list, incase your heads as empty as mine

+---

 Features I want to add: